bhammeri/vermont-case-study/README.md

 Due to an economic downturn the utility was forced to cut spending and now tries to reevaluate the DSM program.
 Given specific options and demand profiles the student has to construct a linear programming model to find the optimal solution.

-All details about the case can be found in the PDF file.
+All details about the case can be found in the [PDF file](https://github.com/bhammeri/vermont-case-study/blob/master/Vermont_Electric.pdf).

 The linear model is implemented as an abstract model using Pyomo.
-The raw data is stored in the txt file.
+The raw data is loaded dynamically from this [file](https://github.com/bhammeri/vermont-case-study/blob/master/vermont_city_with_dsm_emission_cap.dat).